karthikathota/Cloud/Azure/Readme.md

 These are apps that are ready to use and customer needs to simply set it up and use it

-## Serverless

 Serverless computing in Azure allows you to build and deploy applications without managing the underlying infrastructure.
-Here we donot specificaaly pick the hardware.
+Here we donot specifically pick the hardware.
 Basically paying for the service and not the hardware.

+# Core Azure Architecture

+## Region

+Areas of world where azure has set of datacenters.
+Not necessarily countires but it can be a place of the county.
+Usually each region is connected to another region to make a region pair.
+Region pairs have highest speed connections and speical treatment during azure updates.

+## Soverring Regions

+These are not connected to the Azure public cloud.
+Customer require approval to create a subscription.

+## Availabilty Zones

+Azure availabilty zones are physically separate locations within each azure region.
+They are independent from one another.
+This allows cloud resources (like virtual machines or databases) to replicate across zones for better disaster recovery.